mrsonne/hubit/README.md

         path: cars[IDX_CAR].parts[:@IDX_PART].count
 ```

-The specified path should be relative to model's `base_path` which defaults to the location of the model file when the model is initialized using the `from_file` method.
+The specified path should be relative to model's `base_path`, which defaults to the location of the model file when the model is initialized using the `from_file` method.
 To specify a module in site packages replace the `path` attribute in the model file with a `module` attribute.
 This could look like this

 ```yml
 module: hubit_components.price1